 Currency conversion fees

 A foreign merchant may offer to convert your bill into US dollars instead of charging you in the local currency.
-This is called dynamic currency conversion, and it’s expensive because you pay a currency conversion fee for it.
-If a merchant offers it, take a hard pass.
+This is called dynamic currency conversion.
+It’s expensive because you pay a currency conversion fee for it.
+If a merchant offers it, pass.

 Over the past few years, your card providers have probably upgraded your existing credit cards to one with a chip inside.
-These cards are called, unsurprisingly, chip cards.
+These cards are called chip cards.

 In the United States, we mostly have chip-and-signature cards — you must provide a signature during a transaction to verify your identity.
 Meanwhile, in Europe chip-and-PIN cards are standard.
 With this type of card, you enter a four-digit personal identification number to verify your identity.